nopSolutions/nopCommerce-Docs/en/developer/design/widgets.md

 Nivo slider is a nice and clean jquery image slider for your website/homepage to display a number of images scrolling with unique transition effects.

 By default, nopCommerce comes with nivo slider integration as a widget (Enabled by default) which allows you to display a number of images scrolling automatically on your homepage.

+## accessiBe

+This plugin integrates with *accessiBe* - The #1 Fully Automated Web Accessibility Solution for ADA & WCAG Compliance.

+## What3words

+*What3words* is a proprietary geocode system designed to identify any location with a resolution of about 3 metres (9.8 ft).
+The system encodes geographic coordinates into three permanently fixed dictionary words.
+You can use this widget on checkout pages to specify shipping addresses more accurately.